Abdul Ghani Khan: Political Life and Imprisonment

 During a part of Ghani Khan's life, modern-day Pakistan did not exist.
+The area was part of Afghanistan, then the British captured it and merged it with the British empire.
 India was under British rule (hence called British India) and was fighting for its independence from the British.
 On 15 August 1947, India finally gained its independence.
 And a day before, on 14 August 1947, Pakistan had been born, becoming independent of British India.
 Hence, before all this independence, the Pashtuns who are now in Pakistan were under the rule of British India before the partition of India and Pakistan.
 This is where and why Bacha Khan's work was significant.

 As for Ghani Khan, he was initially influenced by his father's political struggles and thus worked for the independence of the Pashtuns ruled by British India.
 However, he later came to disagree with his father's ideologies.
 He says, in an interview, that he left his father's political movement of non-violence, called "Khudai Khidmatgar" ("God’s Soldiers") because of some of the movement's motives that he disagreed with.

 Although he was no longer involved in politics by the time of Pakistan's independence (1947), the government of Pakistan imprisoned him several times, sending him to jails from all over the country.
 His father spent close to half of his lifetime in jail (44 years out of his 99 years).
 Ghani Khan used his time in jail to write poetry; his main work in jail is called Da Panjrey Chaghar ("The Chirping of the Cage").